 Excess Contribution Correction After Due Date of Tax Return: To correct an excess contribution after your tax filing due date (including extensions), or after your six-month extension (if you timely filed your federal tax return), you may withdraw the excess amount (no earnings need to be withdrawn.)
-An excess contribution withdrawn from your IRA after your tax filing due date (plus extensions), may be taxable to you unless certain conditions are met.
+An excess contribution withdrawn from your Roth IRA after your tax filing due date (plus extensions), is generally not taxable to you.

 Alternatively, if you are eligible to contribute in a subsequent year, you may correct an excess contribution amount by redesignating the amount to a subsequent tax year.
-To redesignate an excess contribution for a subsequent year, you must under contribute in a subsequent tax year and carry forward the original contribution on your income tax records for that subsequent tax year.
-The original amount is either deducted on Form 1040 or claimed as a nondeductible contribution on Form 8606.
-Regardless of which method (i.e., removal or redesignation) you use to correct an excess contribution amount after your tax return due date including extensions or after your six-month extension (if you timely filed your federal tax return), the 6% penalty is required for each year it remained in the IRA.
+To redesignate an excess contribution for a subsequent tax year, you must under contribute in a subsequent tax year and carry forward the original contribution on your income tax records for that subsequent tax year.

+Regardless of which method (i.e., removal or redesignation) you use to correct an excess contribution amount after your tax return due date, including extensions, or after your six-month extension (if you timely filed your federal tax return), the 6% penalty is required for each year it remained in the Roth IRA.